Get

 1. Pet Policy

 The first thing to do when searching for a dog-friendly hotel is to check the hotel’s pet policy.
-All hotels have a pet policy, but don’t assume all hotels in the same chain have the same policies!
-Individual hotels have differing policies, even within chains.
+All hotels have one, but don’t assume that all hotels in the same chain have the same policies!
+Individual hotels have differing policies, even within franchises.
 The pet policy will tell you whether a hotel accepts dogs and should have all the relevant information you need to make an informed decision.

 Happy ginger mixed breed dog in luxurious bright colors scandinavian style bedroom with king-size bed